Until the end of your trip

 Size drawings 32 x 24 cm

-Artist travel a lot, and so does Mariëlle Videler.
-Travelling as an artist makes her feel uncomfortable, especially when she travel to parts of the world that have been colonized.
+Travelling makes Mariëlle Videler feel uncomfortable, especially when she travels to parts of the world that have been colonized.
 Curaçao is a former Dutch colony.
 One of the most imported slave markets was established on the island.
 After the ‘middle passage’ the slaves where sold.
 A quote from ‘The Dutch slave trade 1500 - 1850’ by P.C.
 Emmer: ‘A ceremony, during the first days of arrival of the new slaves, cannot be unmentioned namely branding.
 The planters couldn’t keep apart their black property and therefore each slave was brand with a mark.
 Than, when a slave run away and got caught again, everyone knew right away to which plantation he or she belonged.'

 The numbers 0 742 48060003 4 represent the ticket number for an Amsterdam-Curaçao return flight.
 Upon arrival in Curaçao (October 7, 2010) Mariëlle Videler went directly from the airport to a tattoo shop and had the ticket number tattooed on her left shoulder.
 On January 8, 2011, she finished – or rather, continued – the trip, checking in by showing the ticket number on her shoulder.